burakciv67/burakciv67/README.md

 - 👋 Hi, I’m @Burak CIV
-- 👀 I’m interested in PL-SQL and Shell scripting
+- 👀 I’m interested in Java,PL-SQL and Shell scripting
-- 🌱 I’m currently learning shell scripting
 - 💞️ I’m looking to collaborate on Development :)
 - 📫 How to reach me ...